rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

     return initialRequest;
   },
   request: operation => {
-   // you done this part
+   // you have done this part
   }
 });